Peter Hattrup: Professional

-While Hattrup left the Tacoma Stars at the end of the 1987-1988 season, he continued playing indoor soccer with the newly established Atlanta Attack of the American Indoor Soccer Association for the team's 1989-1990 season.
+While Hattrup left the Tacoma Stars at the end of the 1987–1988 season, he continued playing indoor soccer with the newly established Atlanta Attack of the American Indoor Soccer Association for the team's 1989–1990 season.
 Despite being a new franchise, the Attack made it to the AISA semifinals, before falling to the Dayton Dynamo 2 games to 1.
 Hattrup made the AISA All Star Team, having ended the season third on the point list.
 The next year, the Attack joined the National Professional Soccer League and again lost to the Dynamo, this time in the first round of the playoffs.
-At the end of the 1990-1991 season, the Attack moved from Atlanta to Kansas City, where Hattrup played two more seasons with the team, 1991–1992 and 1992–1993.
-In the 1991-1992 season, Hattrup returned to the league's points list, finishing 11th.
+At the end of the 1990–1991 season, the Attack moved from Atlanta to Kansas City, where Hattrup played two more seasons with the team, 1991–1992 and 1992–1993.
+In the 1991–1992 season, Hattrup returned to the league's points list, finishing 11th.
 However, the Attack again fell in the semifinals, this time to the Canton Invaders.
 In Hattrup's last year with the team, they finally found success and defeated the Cleveland Crunch to take the NPSL title.
 In all, Hattrup was a four-time NPSL All Star during his tenure with the Attack.
 During his time with the Attack, both in Atlanta and Kansas City, Hattrup played for Keith Tozer, whom he would later team up with when Hattrup joined the Milwaukee Wave in 1987.

 In 1994, Hattrup joined the newly re-established Seattle Sounders.
 While the Sounders won the regular season, they fell to the Colorado Foxes in the playoff semifinals.
 In 1995, Hattrup won yet another championship when he led the United Soccer Leagues First Division in goals (11), assists (8) and points (30) while taking the Sounders to a victory over the Atlanta Ruckus in the championship series.
 His play led to his selection to the All Star team and being named the league MVP.

 His high scoring ways brought him to the attention of the Tampa Bay Mutiny, which drafted Hattrup in the second round (17th overall) of the 1996 MLS Inaugural Player Draft.
-It appeared that Hattrup had finally made the big time, as a team mate of Carlos Valderrama and Roy Lassiter.
+It appeared that Hattrup had finally made the big time, as a teammate of Carlos Valderrama and Roy Lassiter.
 However, he experienced a season-ending injury when he tore his medial collateral ligament (MCL) and anterior cruciate ligament (ACL) in an optional pre-season practice session.
 The Mutiny traded him to the Dallas Burn where Burn coach Dave Dir moved Hattrup to the wide midfield.
 As Hattrup noted, "The strange thing is he told me he wanted me to come and score goals.
 In the middle of midfield that's fine.
 But in the 3-5-2, to be honest, I don't have the engine.
 I'm not going to be able to go to the penalty box for the whole game."